 Grab yourself a container of a high-protein yogurt like Greek yogurt or Icelandic yogurt and a container of berries to help lower the number on the scale.
 Yogurt consumption is associated with lower body mass index, lower body weight/weight gain, smaller waist circumference, and lower body fat, according to a comprehensive review published in the International Journal of Obesity.
 Berries are the perfect complement to this high-protein food.
 That's because blackberries, blueberries, strawberries, and raspberries are all rich in a class of antioxidants known as flavonoids, which studies have connected to weight maintenance.
-In fact, a BMJ study found that a higher intake of foods rich in these antioxidants may contribute to weight maintenance and the prevention of obesity.
+A BMJ study found that a higher intake of foods rich in these antioxidants may contribute to weight maintenance and the prevention of obesity.

 Eggs + Hot Sauce

 Dump that bowl of cereal and crack a couple of eggs.
-Egg breakfasts have been shown to enhance weight loss when eaten in place of high-carb breakfasts like bagels, according to a International Journal of Obesity study.
+Egg breakfasts have been shown to enhance weight loss when eaten in place of high-carb breakfasts like bagels, according to an International Journal of Obesity study.
 Season up your eggs with a few splashes of hot sauce.
-Researchers at Purdue University found that just 1/2 a teaspoon of red pepper was enough to reduce appetite and burn more calories after a meal.
+Researchers at Purdue University found that just half a teaspoon of red pepper was enough to reduce appetite and burn more calories after a meal.
 Scientists think capsaicin, the compound in chili peppers that gives them their heat, stimulates weight loss at a molecular level by altering key proteins found in fat.

 Chia Seeds + Leafy Greens

 Increasing your fiber intake will do wonders for your weight loss goals.
-In fact, one study published in the Journal of Nutrition found that when participants increased their fiber by 4 grams per day over what they consumed before the study, on average, they saw an additional 3 ¼ pounds of weight loss over the course of 6 months.
+In fact, one study published in the Journal of Nutrition found that when participants increased their fiber by 4 grams per day over what they consumed before the study, on average, they saw an additional 3 ¼ pounds of weight loss over the course of six months.
 Perhaps the most incredible part of the study was that participants weren't instructed to change anything else about their diets—just to increase fiber by 4 grams per day.
-One easy way to do that is by tossing in a tablespoon of chia seeds into your morning smoothie.
-That's right — just a single tablespoon of chia seeds contains 5 grams of fiber, exceeding the amount of fiber the researchers saw to be associated with an increase in weight loss.
+One easy way to do that is by tossing a tablespoon of chia seeds into your morning smoothie.
+That's right—a single tablespoon of chia seeds contains 5 grams of fiber, exceeding the amount of fiber the researchers found to be associated with an increase in weight loss.
 In addition to fruit, make sure to add leafy greens to your smoothies.
 Greens like spinach and kale are incredibly nutrient-dense and high in many essential vitamins, antioxidants, and minerals necessary to keep your body functioning at its best.